IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/keyboard-navigation.md

 }
 ```

-Based on the `IGridKeydownEventArgs` values we identified two cases, where to provide our own logic (see above).
+Based on the event arg values we identified two cases, where to provide our own logic (see above).
 Now, using the methods from the API, let's perform the desired - if the user is pressing <kbd>Tab</kbd> key over a cell in edit mode, we will perform validation on the input.
 If the user is pressing <kbd>Enter</kbd> key over a cell, we will move focus to cell in the next row:

 ```typescript
     // 1.
 USER INPUT VALIDATION ON TAB